We like making our pumpkin spice cinnamon rolls with fresh pumpkin puree, this is our little trick for making these rolls into soft and fluffy rolls.

 Add the egg, room temperature milk, vanilla extract, pumpkin puree, and cooled melted butter.
 Start mixing on low until the dough forms.

 Increase the speed to medium and mix for at least 8 minutes or until the dough is smooth and silky.

 Cover the bowl with plastic wrap and let the dough rise at room temperature for 1-2 hours or until it’s doubled in size (or even tripled in size).

 Punch the dough down and transfer it to a clean floured surface.
 Sprinkle flour generously on the dough and roll it into a ¼ inch thick rectangle, making sure that the bottom of the dough doesn’t stick to the surface.

 Spread an even layer of the cinnamon filling on the dough and cut off the sides (creating a rectangle).

 Cut the dough into 12 equal strips (as seen in the video) and roll each strip into a roll.
-Place the rolls in a lightly greased baking pan, cover with a towel and let the rolls rise until doubled in size.
+Place the rolls in a lightly greased 9x13 inch baking pan, cover with a towel and let the rolls rise until doubled in size.

 - Use room temperature ingredients.
 It is important that you use room-temperature ingredients like eggs and milk.
 This step ensures that your dough mixes into a homogenous mixture and bakes perfectly.